multinet-app/multinet-server/docs/installation.rst

    and then launch the Docker container using::

        $ ARANGO_DATA=~/.local/multinet/arango docker-compose up -d

-5. Inspect the ``.env`` file, which contains a few useful environment variable declarations.
-The most important one at the moment is ``FLASK_SERVE_PORT``, which controls which local port the server will listen on for incoming connections.
-This same variable also controls how the client application proxies API requests so they are routed correctly to the server.

-   If the port listed in this file is not free on your system, edit the value to an alternative port number.

 6. Use pipenv to create a virtual environment and install the dependencies: ::